 MPs at the end of the day are representatives.
 It is this status, I believe that is the very cornerstone of our democracy.
 Not all, but a large majority of MP’s, I have noticed, do represent their constituents using ‘their own judgement’.
 Examples include Dennis Skinner, Alex Salmond and Jacob Rees-Mogg.
 More specifically the Hon.
 Philip Davies, states that he will ‘always put constituency interests first’.
 This highlights how Parliament is beginning to improve in its function of representation.

 The House of Commons is certainly a microcosm of society in terms of the chamber still being socially unrepresentative.
 However, it does defend the interests of racial minority groups and others.
 I cite examples such as the Disability Acts, Equal Pay Acts and Race Relations Acts, of which have all been passed by Parliament.
 This corroborates the view that there is a sense of effectiveness in parliamentary representation.
-The 2016 Audit of UK Democracy states “Individually and collectively legislators should seek to uncover and publicise issues of public concern and citizens’ grievances, giving effective representation both to majority and minority views.”
+The 2016 Audit of UK Democracy states “Individually and collectively legislators should seek to uncover and publicise issues of public concern and citizens’ grievances, giving effective representation where to buy tetracycline both to majority and minority views.”
 As I have discussed, those recent Acts passed by Parliament gives credence to this.

 In reality, I feel that, although there is evidence of Parliament representing us effectively, there are incontrovertible factors that would state otherwise.
 Personally, the subject that stands to dispel the effectiveness of parliamentary representation for me, is the House of Lords.
 Due to its nature as an unelected body, it carries out no representative function and yields no democratic legitimacy.